bernhardAxonIvy/doc/source/engine-guide/monitoring/process-element-performance.rst

 ---------

-It is possible to configure |ivy-engine| to print out performance statistic informations periodically into a CSV formatted file.
+It is possible to configure |ivy-engine| to print out performance statistic information periodically into a CSV formatted file.
 This allows to analyze the performance of the engine and to detect long running and performance intensive process elements and processes.
-The file contains detailed informations of each executed process element since the last dump.
+The file contains detailed information of each executed process element since the last dump.

 After activation, all performance related information is collected and written